kalisio/kargo/docs/how-to-use-it/tips.md

 ```

 ::: tip
 When running a process that last a long time, your SSH connection can be shut down causing the process to stop.
 To avoid this problem, one solution is to use [screen](https://en.wikipedia.org/wiki/GNU_Screen).

 Here are the basics to know:
 1. Create a screen: `sreen -S my-session`
-2. Launch your process
+2. Launch your process: `execute my long process`
 3. Leave your screen: `[ctrl]+[a]` then `[d]`
 4. Going back to your screen: `screen -r my-session`

 Check the [doc](https://www.gnu.org/software/screen/manual/screen.html) to learn more.
 :::